Mru people

 The Mru people are divided into five distinct linguistic and cultural sub-groups: the Anok, Tshüngma, Dömrong, Dopteng, and Rümma.

+Mru are one of seven recognized ethnic group of Rakhine State.

 Origin

 The Mru of Bangladesh and Myanmar are known as the Mro, Mrucha and Taung-Mro, respectively.

 The Mru claim that their ancestors lived at the source of the Kaladan River, but are unsure about when their people migrated to the region.
 They have no division of different exogamous clans or groups of clans, nor do they have a chieftain class or a ruling class.

+According to the Arakanese chronicles, the first king of Arakan married the daughter of Chief of Mro people and later founded the city of Dhanyawadi.

 The origin of the Mru (Mrucha) people cannot be fully depicted without including the Khami (Khumi) people.
 Due to frequent invasions by the Shandu and subsequent colonization by the British, the Khumi left their homeland.
-They emigrated to the hilly regions of the Kaladan River headwaters, and to the Pi Chaung and the Mi Chaung streams in the Arakan Hill Tracts where another group of Khami (Khumi), the Mru and Khumi, lived.
+They migrated to the hilly regions surrounding the headwaters of the Kaladan River, as well as to the Pi Chaung and Mi Chaung streams in the Arakan Hill Tracts, where other Khami (Khumi) communities, along with the Mru, resided.

 According to legend, the hilly region was once ruled by Nga Maung Kadon, who built the barriers which form the waterfalls in all the streams and tributaries connected to the Kalapanzin River.
 He did this to prevent the escape of a crocodile that had kidnapped his wife.